manell0/MileStone-2-emoji-memory/README.md

 ### The ideal user of this website is

 - People who already like single games and patience games
-- People who want to develop their memory and in a fun way can kill some time.
+- People who want to develop their memory skills and in a fun way can kill some time.
 - Users who like single games in general

 ## User Stories